jurajmajor/ltl3tela/README.md

 Known bugs
 ==========

-With standard configuration of Spot, LTL3TELA is unable to set more than 32 acceptance marks, therefore some larger formulae cannot be translated.
+With the standard configuration of Spot, LTL3TELA is unable to set more than 32 acceptance marks, therefore some larger formulae are only translated with Spot and not with standard LTL3TELA translation (even if it would, in theory, produce smaller automaton).
 To specify larger maximum number of acceptance marks, `./configure` Spot with `--enable-max-accsets=N`.